 In this way, we create a program that describes the week’s training days in a structured way.
 The training program will include some core elements such as training volume, variation, quality training, rest and recovery.

-The core elements composes in a way, where the body gets time to adapt to the training, which means it’s not a good idea with several hard training days in a row.
+The core elements are put together in a way, where the body gets time to adapt to the training, which means it’s not a good idea with several hard training days in a row.
 It is also important that the training spreads evenly over the weekdays, and that you do not compress them to a few days after each other.

 So, to target and manage your training and keep you committed and focused in the best way, it is a benefit with a frame plan and thus a training program with a time horizon, which means a goal or milestone at the end.
 When training to a marathon, it is not just your physical shape, which is crucial.
 Particular the body’s tendon tissue has to adapt the training load through a sufficient large training volume, before it is justifiable to accomplish.